 One of the most lavishly outfitted interments in the cemetery was Grave 33 (Pl.
 2. 1-3), the burial of an elderly man from the community, who was laid to rest with a rich array of grave goods.
 The grave lay in a smaller area devoid of other burials (Pl.
-1. 3) and two of the neighbouring graves were the rich burials of women with braid ornaments.
-The grave cannot be dated more precisely within the earlier tenth century, although its location within the cemetery and the conventional interpretation of cemetery layouts would suggest that it was one of the cemetery's earliest graves.
-The extraordinariness of Grave 33 was that leather from the man's clothing, 45 his belt 46 and his purse had been preserved and had survived, most likely owing to the metal mounts and the iron strike-a-light kept in the purse.
+1. 3-4) and two of the neighbouring graves were the rich burials of women with braid ornaments.
+The grave cannot be dated more precisely within the earlier 10th century, although its location within the cemetery and the conventional interpretation of cemetery layouts would suggest that it was one of the cemetery's earliest graves.
+The extraordinariness of Grave 33 was that leather from the man's clothing, 14 his belt15 and his purse had been preserved and had survived, most likely owing to the metal mounts and the iron strike-alight kept in the purse.

 The purse had been attached to the mount-decorated belt by means of a narrower pendent strap sewn to the purse with several stitches (Pl.
 4. 4a).
+The pendent suspension strap had been taken off during the conservation and after that it was reassembled in a wrong position, turned upside down.

 The lid of the leather purse was decorated with a strongly stylised foliate design perhaps composed of rows of palmettes.
 The purse lid was framed by a plain narrow band.
 The surviving piece of leather measured roughly 5 cm by 3.75 cm (Pl.
-4. 1, 3a-b).
-47
+4. 1, 3a-b).16